sybrew/the-seo-framework/readme.txt

 If you don't want a page in the sitemap, consider enabling the `noindex` option.
 This will also remove the page from search engine result pages.

 If the link shouldn't be in the sitemap because it's meant for structural reasons, then inform the plugin or theme author that created them.
-You should tell the author to check out the "`public` and `rewrite` post type arguments".
+You should tell the author to check out the "`public` and `rewrite` post type arguments."
 The plugin or theme author should know what that means.

-= What's do the application/ld+json scripts do? =
+= What do the application/ld+json scripts do? =

 The JSON-LD scripts are search engine helpers which tell search engines how to connect and index the site.
 They can tell the search engine if your site contains an internal search engine, what sites you're socially connected to and what page structure you're using.
-This is also referred to as "Structured Data".
+This is also referred to as **structured data**.

 = The metadata is not being updated, and I'm using a caching plugin. =